openmpf/openmpf.github.io/docs/docs/Build-Environment-Setup-Guide.md

 After startup, the workflow-manager will be available at <http://localhost:8080/workflow-manager>.
 Connect to this URL with FireFox.
 Chrome is also supported, but is not pre-installed on the VM.

 If you want to test regular user capabilities, log in as 'mpf'.
-Please see the  [User Guide](User-Guide) for more information.
+Please see the [OpenMPF User Guide](User-Guide/) for more information.
 Alternatively, if you want to test admin capabilities then log in as 'admin'.
-Please see the [Admin Manual](Admin-Manual) for more information.
+Please see the [OpenMPF Admin Manual](Admin-Manual/) for more information.
 When finished testing using the browser (or other external clients), go back to the terminal window used to launch Tomcat and enter the stop command `mpf stop`.

 > **NOTE:** Through the use of port forwarding, the workflow-manager can also be accessed from your guest operating system.
 Please see the Virtual Box documentation <https://www.virtualbox.org/manual/ch06.html#natforward> for configuring port forwarding.

 The preferred method to start and stop services for OpenMPF is with the `mpf start` and `mpf stop` commands.
-For additional information on these commands, please see the [Command Line Tools](Admin-Manual/#command-line-tools) section of the [Admin Manual](Admin-Manual).
+For additional information on these commands, please see the [Command Line Tools](Admin-Manual/#command-line-tools) section of the [OpenMPF Admin Manual](Admin-Manual/).
 These will start and stop ActiveMQ, MySQL, Redis, node-manager, and Tomcat, respectively.
 Alternatively, to perform these actions manually, the following commands can be used in a terminal window:

 **Starting**